jina-ai/jina/README.md

 ## License

-Copyright (c) 2020 Jina AI Limited
+Copyright (c) 2020 Jina AI Limited.
+All rights reserved.

 Jina is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.